Docs-Geek/api-documentation-course/docs/gitpod-setup.md

 ## Prerequisites

-- If you have not already, download the following applications:
+- If you have not already, download the following applications (search for them using Google):

   - **Discord**
   - **Postman**